eosdac/eosdactoken/eosdactokens.contracts.md

 **PARAMETERS:**
 * __sender__ is a type of eosio account_name
-* __agreedterms__ is a hash reference to a document contained in a string with a maximum of 256 charaters
+* __agreedterms__ is a hash reference to a document contained in a string with a maximum of 256 characters

 **INTENT:** The intent of memberreg is to indicate that the account has agreed to the terms of the DAC.
 It will update an internal database of member accounts.
 This action must supply the hash of the agreement in {{ agreedterms }}, it will hold the most recently agreed to, and can be called multiple times to update the hash.

 **TERM:** This action lasts for the duration of the processing of the contract.
-The member registration will persist on the deployed contract as long as it is active or superceeded by an updated memberreg or memberunreg action.
+The member registration will persist on the deployed contract as long as it is active or superseded by an updated memberreg or memberunreg action.

 <h1 class="contract">
    memberunreg